 - Bowie State University Subcommittee - A total of six representatives consisting of BSU students, faculty and/or staff, as appointed by the president of the university.

-The Task Force charge includes the following:
+The Task Force was charged with the following tasks:

 |Task Force Meetings Minutes|

 |September 2022 Approved Minutes (PDF)||October 2022 Approved Minutes (PDF)||April 2023 Approved Minutes (PDF)||June 2023 Final Meeting Notes (PDF)|

 In an effort to get input from the public on the future of the Race Track Property, an online community survey was created, and public workshops were held.

 The Task Force initiated a community survey to find out more about what residents and other stakeholders prefer in future recreational development of the Race Track Property.
 The survey was open from November 14, 2022, through December 20, 2022, and 2,675 submissions were received.